7x14 Microgreen Tray Kit: Complete Growing Guide for Beginners

 - Add up to 3 cups of water to reservoir tray

-- For coco coir: Use pH-balanced water (5.5-6.5) with nutrients
+- For coco coir: Use pH-balanced water (5.5 to 6.0) with nutrients

-- For soil: Use plain water only - soil has nutrients already
+- For soil: Use plain water only.
+Soil has nutrients already.

 Important difference: Don't add hydroponic nutrients if using soil.
 This can cause tip burn and stunted growth.
 Soil provides all the nutrition microgreens need.

-Step 8: Harvest (7-14 Days)
+Step 8: Harvest (7 to 14 Days)

 Same timeline and process as silicone method.
 Cut, rinse, enjoy!